History of Mitchell Golf

 Since then, improvements to the STEELCLUB® Angle Machines have been made to accommodate the evolution in club head designs.
 First, the STEELCLUB® Woods and Irons Angle Machine was introduced at the PGA Merchandise Show in January 1990.
 The ability of the STEELCLUB® Woods and Irons Angle Machine to measure and bend both irons and metal woods became an instant success.

 STEELCLUB® Angle Machines changed golf club technology just like the Golf Pride slip-on replacement grips did.
-The patented design unlocked the secret to correctly measure club angles and bend cast irons, metal woods, hybrids and putters.
+The design unlocked the secret to correctly measure club angles and bend cast irons, metal woods, hybrids and putters.
 Custom fitted golf clubs were not popular with manufacturers in 1988, but today every major club manufacturer has a custom fitting program.

-In 1991 Mitchell® Golf introduced a patented Putter Fitting System.
-The STEELCLUB® Putter Angle Machine, with the patented Putter Fitting Gauge, provided for the first time a means to fit a golfer with their “ideal” loft and lie angles and then adjust their putter to match those angles.
+In 1991 Mitchell® Golf introduced a Putter Fitting System.
+The STEELCLUB® Putter Angle Machine, with the Putter Fitting Gauge, provided for the first time a means to fit a golfer with their “ideal” loft and lie angles and then adjust their putter to match those angles.

 In 1995, the STEELCLUB® Irons Angle Machine made its debut.
 It is designed as a high production irons machine.
 It has become widely accepted by those only interested in adjusting irons.